scylladb/scylla-monitoring/README.md

 **Note: The -d data_dir is optional, but without it, prometheus will erase all data between runs.**

-**For systems in production it is recomended to use an external directory.**
+**For systems in production it is recommended to use an external directory.**
 ___

 ### Kill